gfwilliams/MQTToBLE/README.md

 How it works
 ------------

-You have:
+You have 3 main components:

-* **MQTToBLE nodes** - low power Bluetooth LE devices that want to connect
+* **MQTToBLE nodes** - low power Bluetooth LE devices that want to use MQTT
 * **MQTToBLE bridge** - powered Bluetooth LE devices with internet connections.
 These communicate with **MQTToBLE nodes** and connect to a **MQTToBLE server**
 * **MQTToBLE server** - a server with an internet connection.
 This controls everything, choosing the nearest **MQTToBLE bridge** and telling it to connect to a **MQTToBLE node**

+**Note:** The directories within this repo are for implementations of components for different platforms.

 ### Summary: